the-turing-way/the-turing-way/book/website/community-handbook/acknowledgement/acknowledgement-records.md

 Their contributors will be listed under their organisation's name in the contributor's file.

 Every contribution from collaborating organisation will be updated with a similar statement as below:

+* Personal highlights:
-> * Pathways of contributions: `Contributor's name` have also made contributions `contribution type` to the chapters `chapter name`.
-They have also `details on other contributions like managing a team of contributors, writing a chapter`.
+> I have made contributions `contribution type` to the chapters `chapter name`.
+I have also `details on other contributions like managing a team of contributors, writing a chapter`.

 #### Maintenance